waldo1001/crs-al-language-extension/README.md

 * CRS: Run Object (Tablet Client)
 * CRS: Run Object (Phone Client)
 * CRS: Run Object (Windows Client)

+Depending on which client, you will be asked for object type and object id.
+The functionality looks at the settings (launch.json and configuration settings).

+Furthermore, there are ways to open certain object directly:
 * CRS: Run Current Object (Web Client) (CTRL+SHIFT+r) - runs the object from the open file (the extension needs to be published first).
 * CRS: Run CAL Test Tool in Web Client
-Depending on which client, you will be asked for object type and object id.
-The functionality looks at the settings (launch.json and configuration settings).
+* CRS: Run Event Subscribers Page in Web Client
+* CRS: Run Database Locks Page in Web Client

 ### Reorganize Files
 The commands can rename your file, and move the file to the folder, corresponding to the object type.
 There are four functions in the Command Palette:
 * CRS: Rename - Current File